How Do You Add Numbers In Scientific Notation

 One of the key benefits of scientific notation is that it provides a standardized way of writing numbers, which makes them easier to compare and manipulate.
 Without standardization, it would be difficult to quickly grasp the relative sizes of different numbers.

 Standardization also simplifies calculations.
-By converting numbers to scientific notation, you can perform arithmetic operations more efficiently and with less chance of error.
+Now, by converting numbers to scientific notation, you can perform arithmetic operations more efficiently and with less chance of error.
 This is particularly important in complex calculations where precision is critical.

 Steps to Add Numbers in Scientific Notation